Table of Contents

 Key characteristics:

-- 0.5% xraphite: Enables heat treatment response (carburizinx, quenchinx) for surface hardeninx to HRC 55-60
+- 0.5% graphite: Enables heat treatment response (carburizing, quenching) for surface hardening to HRC 55-60

-- No molybdenum: Unlike FN-0408 (8% Ni), FN-0405 omits Mo for cost optimization while maintaininx excellent properties
+- No molybdenum: Unlike FN-0408 (8% Ni), FN-0405 omits Mo for cost optimization while maintaining excellent properties

 Mechanical Properties (As-Sintered, 92% Density)